ptitfred/osrd-website/content/docs/reference/design-docs/signaling.en.md

 - the signal queue a train will encounter is established.

 During the simulation:
-- along a train movement, the track ocuppation before it are synthetized
+- along a train movement, the track occupation before it are synthesized
 - when a train observes a signal, its state is evaluated

 ### Signal state evaluation